risk-first/website/docs/overview/Quick-Summary.md

 - **Lean** attacks the risk of wasted effort and incomplete work.
 - **DevOps** targets the risk of slow, error-prone deployments.

 No methodology is "right" in the abstract.
-Each addresses specific risks while introducing others.
+Each addresses specific risks while ignoring others.
 The question isn't which methodology to believe in—it's which risks matter most on _your_ project.

 In Risk-First, we analyse these different methodologies as _Risk Frameworks_.
 A Risk Framework identifies particular risks within a domain and then recommends practices to manage them.